People gathered around a sheep roundup pen in the Westfjords of Iceland

 Where are all the sheep?

-If you travel around Iceland between October and May you might wonder: “Where are all the sheep everybody is talking about“?
+If you travel around Iceland between October and May, you might wonder: “Where are all the sheep everybody is talking about“?
 During the wintertime, most of them are inside the stables or close to the farms.
 When the new lambs are born in May, stable doors are opened and the sheep and their young let out.
-They graze in the Icelandic countryside during the entire summer, only feeding on fresh grass, herbs and berries, which gives the Icelandic lamb meat its exceptionally good taste.
+They graze in the Icelandic countryside during the entire summer, only feeding on fresh grass, herbs, and berries, which gives the Icelandic lamb meat its exceptionally good taste.

 How are the sheep rounded up?